jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 <img src="/assets/images/life-scheduling/cheese3.PNG">

-Hence, this CA has an obligation for a half-hour, yet would like to before and after this unavailability.
+Hence, this CA has an obligation for a half-hour, yet would like to work before and after this unavailability.
 Our continuous shift reward ensures that this type of assignment is not impossible, and only used when necessary.

 ### Constraints